loupe-php/loupe/README.md

   experience but without all the hassle of an additional service to manage.
 SQLite is everywhere and all it needs is your file system.

+## TODOs

+* Order by relevance based on a typical TF-IDF Cosine similarity algorithm
+* Filtering by Geo distance

 ## Acknowledgement